Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/ShadingStepAndFeather.md

 #### System Shadow Level
 Define the appearance of self-shadows and other received shadows that blend with the Too Shader.

 <video title="The same chibi-style character.
-The face starts with only a shadow on the chin.
-Then the hair casts shadows on the face, then the whole face is in shadow." src="images/SystemShadowLevel.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>
+The face starts with only a shadow on the chin, then the shadows grow.
+The hair casts shadows onto the face, then the whole face is in shadow." src="images/SystemShadowLevel.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>

 ## Point Light Settings